 Your gym buddies can still be your home gym buddies!
 Just stay accountable with each other through the phone.
 Like you can plan your workouts together, or message/call to remind each other to workout.
-Take it a step further and plan to workout together once or twice a week on Zoom!
-Then once it's safer and you feel comfortable, you can meet and workout in person at home or outdoors.

 Working out alone at home can get boring, including your friends or family into your workout routine is a good way to keep things fun and it will keep you accountable and motivated.

 Strength training at home just 30-45 minutes a day 3x a week will help you stay active, maintain and build lean muscle mass, burn calories, and boost your metabolism.
 As you can see, it's very possible to keep up with your strength training workouts at home.
 It just takes a little adjustments and a few small changes to help you stay motivated!

 So remember, write down your goals, plan and schedule your workouts that fit your lifestyle, and stay accountable with your workout buddies!

 P.S.
 If you need new workout ideas or need help planning your home or gym workouts, try the Fit With Iulia app!
 The first workout of every goal is available for everyone to try for free, and there is a 7-day free trial you can activate before committing to the monthly subscription!